-Although the ceremony is typically the shortest part of your wedding day it is also the essential reason that you, your fiancé, and your friends and family are gathered to celebrate.
-Too many couples end up disappointed after relying on their officiant to handle the details of the service without any input.
-Make sure your vow exchange doesn’t draw the short straw of the day – familiarize yourself with the standard outline of a service and consider in advance what you’d like to lose or incorporate.
+Although the ceremony is typically the shortest part of your wedding day, it is also the essential reason that you, your fiancé, and your friends and family are gathered to celebrate.
+Unfortunately, too many couples end up disappointed after relying on their officiant to handle the details of the service without any input.
+Make sure your vow exchange doesn’t draw the short straw of the day – familiarize yourself with the standard outline of a wedding-ceremony service and consider in advance what you’d like to lose or incorporate.